Campus Electronic Recycling Collection (CERC)

-UIC will only recycle univeristy-owned property.
-However, please check the Illinois EPA Electronics Recycling page for a list of drop-off locations for personal electronics and for more information on the Consumer Electronics Recycling Act.
+UIC only holds this event once a year on East and West Campus.
+However, you can check the Illinois EPA Electronics Recycling page for a list of drop-off locations for personal electronics and for more information on the Consumer Electronics Recycling Act.

 Where and when to drop off electroincs

 East side of campus

 Wednesday, September 18th, 10 am to 2 pm, in the parking area south of the Hull House Museum.

 Wednesday, September 25th, 10 am to 2 pm, in the plaza above the Atkins Garden and south of the Administrative Office Building at 1737 W. Polk.

 You must arrange to bring your items to the event.
 However, email firstname.lastname@example.org if your department has a large quantity of electronics to be recycled and special request pick-ups can be arranged.
 If you wish to recycle your electronics before the CERC event, you may arrange a disposal through OBFS and pay the UIC movers to haul your electronics away.